 133 Commonwealth was not listed in the 1912 Blue Book.

-By the 1912-1913 winter season, 133 Commonwealth was the home of real estate investor Thomas Emerson Proctor, Jr. He was unmarried.
-He also maintained a home in Topsfield where he pursued his avocation as a horticulturalist and built a noted rock garden, the Rockery.
-He is shown as the owner of 133 Commonwealth on the 1912 Bromley map.
-He continued to live there during the 1913-1914 season, but moved soon thereafter to Topsfield.
+On June 28, 1912, 133 Commonwealth was purchased from William Fisher Wharton and William Pickman Wharton by Thomas Emerson Proctor, Jr., a real estate investor.
+He also maintained a home in Topsfield, where he pursued his avocation as a horticulturalist and built a noted rock garden, the “Rockery.”
+He continued to live at 133 Commonwealth during the 1913-1914 season, but moved soon thereafter to Topsfield.

-In the spring of 1914, George Christopher Dempsey, a distiller and liquor importer, and his wife, Abigail Louise (Hanley) Dempsey, acquired 133 Commonwealth from Thomas Proctor.
-The sale was reported by the Boston Globe on May 29, 1914.
+On May 26, 1914, 133 Commonwealth was purchased from Thomas Proctor by Abigail Louise (Hanley) Dempsey, the wife of George Christopher Dempsey, a distiller and liquor importer.
 They lived at the Hotel Somerset until February of 1915 while their new home was being remodeled.

-The Dempseys continued to live there in 1924, but had moved to Brookline by 1925.
+The Dempseys continued to live at 133 Commonwealth in 1924, but had moved to Brookline by 1925.

 Robert Jordan was a director of his family’s dry goods and department store, Jordan, Marsh & Co.